KapsonLabs/ABDP-Cohort2-Code-Examples/Interfaces-Inheritance&AbstractContracts/README.md

 ## Interfaces.

 Interfaces are similar to abstract contracts, but cannot have any *implemented functions*, cannot inherit other *contracts or interfaces*, cannot define a *constructor*, cannot define *state variables*.
-Interfaces can define *structs*, and *enums* from version solidity version 0.5.
+Interfaces can define *structs*, and *enums* begining from solidity version 0.5.0.
 Interfaces are expressed using the interface keyword For more infos : https://solidity.readthedocs.io/en/latest/contracts.html#interfaces